 Originally designed to give Glasgow’s residents reading and recreation rooms it was expanded in the 1940s to become the city’s social history museum, and to this day the museum floors tell the story of the people and the city from the 1750s up to the present day.

-The Palace has closed on a couple of occasions due to disrepair (the most recent being in 2018) but it has now been upgraded and allows free access to photography exhibitions, museum exhibits, a cafe and the highly-impressive Winter Gardens.
+The Palace has closed on a couple of occasions due to deterioration of the building (the most recent being in 2018) but it has now been restored and it offers free access to photography exhibitions, museum exhibits, a café and the highly-impressive Winter Gardens.

 The gardens are housed in a huge greenhouse similar to Kibble Palace at Glasgow’s Botanic Gardens and it’s a place that’s well worth exploring if you’re paying Glasgow Green a visit.
 And best of all, the museums and galleries are free to enter.